umi-ag/umi-sdk/typescript/sui-sdk/README.md

 - Fetch trading routes for a given query
 - Create transaction blocks from trading routes
-- Execute trading routes on the Sui blockpath through the Umi Aggregator
+- Execute trading routes on the Sui Blockchain through the Umi Aggregator

 ## Installation